aut0maticjack/lazyweb/3D-Printing-Calibration.md

 Power off your printer, unplug the motors, turn on the printer, and tune the drivers.

-When finished, power off the printer, plug the motors back in, and turn on the printer.
+When you're finished, power off the printer, plug the motors back in, and turn on the printer.

 Look up the formula for your stepper drivers.
 Some common ones: